stanac/ArgoStore/docs/docs/docs/crudu/upsert.md

 Upsert is combination of Update and Insert.
 If document in DB is matched by key it will be updated with new value, if not new document will be inserted.

+To upsert a document call `Upsert` method on `IArgoDocumentSession`, after which `SaveChanges()` needs to be called in order to process pending change.

 Example:

 ```csharp